opfesoft/sol-docs/db/world/creature.md

 ### spawnMask

 Controls under which difficulties the creature is spawned.
-The values are bit-masked, so you can add them together to combine the affects of two or more values.
+The values are bit-masked, so you can add them together to combine the effects of two or more values.

 Example: